Jondolf/Gamitopia/src/games/tic-tac-toe/tic-tac-toe-ai/README.md

 To use the code on the web I had to compile it to WebAssembly.

 For that I used [wasm-pack](https://github.com/rustwasm/wasm-pack), a tool for building rust-generated WebAssembly packages.
-The `wasm-pack build` command creates a pkg directory that has the `.wasm` and `.js` files.
+The `wasm-pack build` command creates a pkg directory that has the necessary `.wasm` and `.js` files.

 To communicate between JavaScript and WebAssembly (like taking arguments from JavaScript and using them in Rust) I used [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen).
 It basically allows me to import JS functionality to Rust and export Rust functionality to JS.

-After exposing Rust functions with `wasm-bindgen` and building it with `wasm-pack`, I can now simply import Rust code in JavaScript with `import { whatever } from '/path/to/pkg/tic_tac_toe_ai.js'`.
+After exposing Rust functions with `wasm-bindgen` and building the code with `wasm-pack`, I can now simply import Rust code in JavaScript with `import { whatever } from '/path/to/pkg/tic_tac_toe_ai.js'`.